 L Deng, K Ismond, Z Liu, J Constable, H Wang, OI Alatise, MR Weiser, TP Kingham, D Chang Urinary Metabolomics to Identifty a Unique Biomarker Panel for Detecting Colorectal Cancer: A Multicenter Study Cancer Epidemiology, Biomarkers & Prevention, August, 2019, 10.1158/1055-9965.EPI-18-1291

-Our PolypDx™ test is currently undergoing an assessment by a Health System in Canada.
-The project, called the Canadian Assessment of PolypDx™ (CAP), engages expert physicians, clinicians, patients and laboratory specialists to assess colorectal cancer screening in patients in five regions located throughout Alberta.
+An assessment of PolypDx™ in a Canadian health system is currently being planned.
+The project, called the Canadian Assessment of PolypDx™ (CAP), will engage expert physicians, clinicians, patients and laboratory specialists to assess colorectal cancer screening in patients in five regions located throughout Alberta.
 A national working group of key provincial and national leaders in colorectal cancer screening will assess the results of this screening strategy for use throughout Canada.
 With the leadership of key stakeholders, this project brings a made-in-Alberta technology to Albertans and serves as a launching pad for the rest of Canada.